OpenBB-finance/OpenBB/website/content/platform/extensions/charting/indicators.md

 ![indicators2](https://github.com/OpenBB-finance/OpenBBTerminal/assets/85772166/76c06aff-a568-4b7f-80d4-c58a73c0f1d7)

 :::tip
 Data can be exported directly from the chart as a CSV.
-Use the buttom at the bottom-right of the mode bar.
+Use the button at the bottom-right of the mode bar.
 :::